initbiz/initbiz.github.io/letsrent/index.md

 This way you will be ready for the backend dropdowns and for the filters list to be built.

 ### `Rentable` behavior
-Implementing the behavior will automatically define dynamic 'price' attribute for columns `amount` and `currency_id`.
+Implementing the behavior will automatically define the dynamic 'price' attribute for columns `amount` and `currency_id`.

 ### Disabled models
-Rentable models can support disabling feature.
+Rentable models can support disabling the feature.

     public $supportDisabling = true;

-Ensure you have boolean `is_enabled` column in the model's database table.
+Ensure you have a boolean `is_enabled` column in the model's database table.

 This will make it possible to use `enabled()` scope on the model and automatically make disabled models invisible for queries.